agrptec/curriculum/output/Alan_Gabriel_Romero_Pacheco_CV.typ

   content: [
     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [A subscription-based platform for urban monitoring])], column-gutter: 0cm)

 #v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([We have a subscription-based platform integrating computer vision for occupancy, trajectories, and activities, using existing surveillance cameras.
 The platform also incorporates custom environmental sensors, and we are developing a multimodal sensor \(radar + vision\) for analyzing urban space usage.
-With a TRL 4, our project aims to create healthy, sustainable, and successful urban spaces, with a growth projection as a startup, having already participated in incubators.],)
+With a TRL 4, our project aims to create healthy, sustainable, and successful urban spaces, with a growth projection as a startup, having already participated in incubators.],[Acceleration funding - Coramino Acceleration Funding from Jose Cuervo Foundation],[Credits funding - AI for Good Open Call from Microsoft],)
   ],
 )